 Undoubtedly the majority of the United States population has always been Christian.
 However, neither Christianity, the Bible, nor Jesus is mentioned in any of our founding documents.
 Our Constitution was the first in history not to mention god, and mentions religion only to restrict its prejudicial influence, as with banning religious tests for office.
 The presidential oath, despite modern fashions, doesn’t mention god or include a request for god’s help; nor is a Bible required.
 Certain early documents like the Treaty of Tripoli state explicitly that The United States is not in any sense a Christian nation.

 When we home in on the specific values embedded in our government—democracy, freedom of religion, crime and punishment proportionality, equal rights—none of these are biblical principles.
 They in fact directly conflict with biblical principles and were fought against by Christian authorities.
 Biblical themes of fearful obedience and god-appointed rulers conflicts with a nation born of rebellion.
 The god on our money and in our pledge, are later additions that appeared in times of crisis, specifically, during the 1860s and 1950s.

-The pledge of Allegiance was written by a socialist and the later insertion of ‘under god’ after ‘indivisible’ in the 1950s literally divides us.
+The pledge of Allegiance was written by a socialist and the later insertion of ‘under god’ before ‘indivisible’ in the 1950s literally divides us.
 As does replacing ‘E Pluribus Unum’—out of many one—with ‘In God We Trust.’

 Taking all of this into consideration, what’s still critically important in my opinion is the key founders themselves.
 These were undoubtedly men of the Enlightenment.
 They were very unorthodox freethinkers and religious skeptics.
 This is explicitly shown in their personal correspondence, and keeping their words in the public sphere is a key weapon in the fight against this false Christian nationalist propaganda.